apollographql/apollo-studio-community/README.md

 ## We'd love to hear your feedback

-We are interested in seeing if the current experience is useful by itself and/or what other problems you want your graph exploring tools to provide.
+We are very interested in seeing if the current experience is useful by itself and/or what other problems you want your graph exploring tools to provide.

 _We are eager for your feedback, so please reach out._